casey-barr/casey-barr.github.io/_drafts/kannada-mnist-cnn.md

 Kannada is a language spoken predominantly by people of Karnataka in southwestern India.
 The language has roughly 45 million native speakers and is written using the Kannada script.
 The dataset is a collection of handwritten digits, like MNIST, with the goal of the competition being to design and train a model that accurately recognizes and classifies them accordingly.

-This notebook will be a documentation of the model I made, using Keras, with some insight into the custom activation function I decided to use in some of the layers called ['Swish'](https://arxiv.org/pdf/1710.05941.pdf).
+This notebook will be a documentation of the model I made, using TensorFlow and Keras, with some insight into the custom activation function I decided to use in some of the layers called ['Swish'](https://arxiv.org/pdf/1710.05941.pdf).
 I originally ran this in a Kaggle notebook, but will leave a link to both the code on my [github](___) and a [Google Colab notebook](___).
 ________

 To begin, I imported the standard Python packages `numpy` and `pandas`, and then `tensorflow` and checked that my notebook was connected to the GPU.